epfl-lasa/biped-walking-controller/README.md

 ```
 $ ./WalkingGrasping --from ../config/BalanceWalkingController.ini
 ```
+This code will run the controller with a constant velocity (defined in the config file below) for a predetermined duration (in seconds, also defined in the config file).

 #### Known Run-time Issues (and solutions)
 - If you get the error `did not find model.urdf` you must replace, `model.urdf` in the `BalanceWalkingController.ini` config file with `~/robotology-superbuild/build/install/share/codyco/robots/icubGazeboSim/model.urdf`

 ---

 ## Expected behavior